A radionuclide cystogram is a special imaging nuclear scan test. It checks how well your bladder and urinary tract work.

-The specific procedure may vary slightly depending on the reason for the examination.
+The specific procedure may vary slightly depending on the reason for the test.

 The scanner detects radioactivity to check your bladder and urinary tract.
-When the scan is done depends on the suspected problem.
+When the scan is to be done, depends on the suspected problem.
 You may be asked to urinate into a urinal, bedpan, or towels while being scanned.

 To test for incomplete bladder emptying, images may be taken with the bladder full.
 Then you will be allowed to get up and urinate into the toilet and return to the scanner.
 Images are taken immediately after emptying the bladder.

 There is no special preparation needed.
 You will need to sign a consent form.
 You will be asked to wear a hospital gown.
 Remove jewelry and metal objects before the scan.

 You may feel some discomfort when the catheter is inserted.
 It may feel difficult or embarrassing to urinate while being observed.
 You cannot feel the radioisotope or the scanning.

 After the scan, you may feel slight discomfort for 1 or 2 days when you urinate.
 The urine may be slightly pink.
 Call your provider if you have ongoing discomfort, a fever, or bright red urine.

 This test is done to see how your bladder empties and fills.
 It can be used to check for urine reflux or a blockage in urine flow.
 It is most often done to evaluate people with urinary tract infections, particularly children.